Teller (magician): Writing

 Teller collaborated with Jillette on three magic books, and is also the author of "When I'm Dead All This Will Be Yours!": Joe Teller – A Portrait by His Kid (2000), a biography/memoir of his father.
 The book features his father's paintings and 100 unpublished cartoons which were strongly influenced by George Lichty's Grin and Bear It.
 The book was favorably reviewed by Publishers Weekly.
 Teller's father's "wryly observed scenes of Philadelphia street life" were created in 1939.
 Teller and his father's "memories began to pump and the stories flowed" after they opened boxes of old letters that Teller read out loud (learning for the first time about a period in his parents' lives that he knew nothing about, such as the fact that his father's name is really Israel Max Teller).
 Joe's Depression-era hobo adventures led to travels throughout the U.S., Canada and Alaska, and by 1933, he returned to Philadelphia for art study.
 After Joe and Irene met during evening art classes, they married, and Joe worked half-days as a Philadelphia Inquirer copy boy.
 When the Inquirer rejected his cartoons, he moved into advertising art just as World War II began.

 Teller is a co-author of the paper "Attention and Awareness in Stage Magic: Turning Tricks into Research", published in Nature Reviews Neuroscience (November 2008).

 In 2010, Teller wrote Play Dead, a "throwback to the spook shows of the 1930s and '40s" that ran September 12–24 in Las Vegas before opening Off Broadway in New York.
-The show stars sideshow performer and magician Todd Robbins.
+The show starred sideshow performer and magician Todd Robbins.

 Directing

-In 2008, Teller and Aaron Posner co-directed a version of Macbeth which incorporated stage magic techniques in the scenes with the Three Witches.
+In 2008, Teller and Aaron Posner co-directed a version of Macbeth which incorporated stage magic techniques, for example in the scenes with the Three Witches.
 In 2014, Teller and Posner co-directed a version of The Tempest, which again made use of stage magic; in an interview Teller stated that "Shakespeare wrote one play that's about a magician, and it seemed like about time to realize that with all the capabilities of modern magic in the theater."
 In 2018, Teller and Posner co-conceived and directed a brand new production of Macbeth at Chicago Shakespeare Theater in Chicago, Illinois.
+In 2022, the Round House Theater staged Teller and Posner's adaptation of The Tempest and made a video recording of it temporarily available for purchase, to stream.

 Teller directed a feature film documentary, Tim's Vermeer, which was released in 2014.
 He and Jillette served as executive producers, with distribution by Sony Pictures Classics.